Why write? Because the longer I live the more wondrous the world becomes and the less I know.

-Mary Lane Potter writes, teaches, and edits in Seattle, Washington.
-She has published a novel, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.
+Mary Lane Potter has published a novel, a book of linked short stories, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.
+She's completed a new literary novel and is currently working on a book of essays focused on the body.

 Before devoting her life to writing fiction, Potter wrote and taught academic theology.
 She received her Ph.D. in Christian theology from the University of Chicago Divinity School, and for many years taught historical, constructive, and feminist theology at Christian seminaries across the country.